aniketwattamwar/aniketwattamwar/README.md

 ### My Name is Aniket Wattamwar
 #### Software Developer and Machine Learning Enthusiast

-I am an SDE II at Lumen Technologies based in Denver.
+I am an AI SDE II at Lumen Technologies based in Denver.
 I completed my masters from California State University, Fullerton in 2024.
-I worked as a software engineer working at HSBC for 2 years.
+I have over 4 years of experience in software development and AI.
 I have a keen interest in machine learning and data science.
 I have worked on full-stack development with machine learning using Flask, Django, and AWS.
 I also do Logo Designing and Motion Graphics.
 I love creating content both technical and non-technical, so I have a Technical YouTube channel - [Aniket Wattamwar](https://www.youtube.com/@aniketwattamwar).

 - 🌱 I’m currently learning and exploring the field of Interpretable Machine Learning and Cloud Technology.
 - 👯 I’m looking to collaborate on open-source projects